-For over 40 years, the Cultural Council for Palm Beach County has worked hard to bring arts & culture to the forefront of our community.
+For 45 years, the Cultural Council for Palm Beach County has worked hard to bring arts & culture to the forefront of our community.
 Take a look back at our history below—and know that our future starts with you.
 Become a member or donate today.

 Alexander W. Dreyfoos founds the Palm Beach County Council of the Arts with a goal to create a calendar of local arts events that he could provide prospective employees of his growing electronics company.
 Judy Goodman serves as founding executive director.